 Driving a vehicle with the "Brake Warning Light" on is dangerous.
 A significant decrease in braking performance or vehicle stability during braking may occur.
 It will take you longer to stop the vehicle or will make your vehicle harder to control.
-You could have an accident.
+You could have a collision.
 Have the vehicle checked immediately.
+5